Last reviewed on 21st November 2023 by Martin Alexander (Mortgage Advisor)

 - Value of your CCJs

 - The number of CCJs you have

 Securing a buy to let mortgage whilst in a DMP is possible.
-If you have a DMP, the chances are you’ll need a specialist lender.
-That said, if you were in a DMP some time ago and you managed to repay your debt, you may be able to approach mainstream lenders.
+If you have a DMP, you’ll likely need a specialist lender.
+A DMP over three years old will have less effect on your mortgage, but you’ll still need the help of an advisor.

 The main issue with having a DMP is that it often involves other credit issues.
-It’s these credit issues that can usually become stumbling blocks rather than the DMP itself.
+These credit issues can become stumbling blocks rather than the DMP itself.

 The purpose of a DMP is to help manage debt.
 Lenders will assess how you’ve managed your debt during your DMP.
 Good financial conduct will help your mortgage assessment, whereas further debt will be detrimental.

 Buy to let mortgages that involve debt management plans are considered specialist cases.
 Most lenders require you to be discharged for at least three years before applying for a mortgage.

 Attempting to get a buy to let mortgage with an IVA is difficult.
 The number of lenders available will be limited, so you must check your lender accepts IVAs before you apply.

 Lenders will assess whether you’ve made repayments on time if you have an active IVA.
 Some lenders may investigate your credit file further, along with the details of your IVA.